cove9988/googletranslator/README.md

 # googletranslator
+mix = True, the new doc present both original and target language line by line.
+    = Flase, only present target language.

-use google trnaslator API translate document and write back into file with same format
+use google translator API to translate word format document and write back into file with same format
 ```
 from docx import Document
 from googletrans import Translator